 After leaving city government, Terry built a career in real estate as a developer and manager of residential & commercial properties all over Southern California.
 He remained active in Pasadena affairs through his 20 year service as a Board Member of Pasadena Neighborhood Housing Services, a non-profit organization devoted to affordable housing in Northwest Pasadena.
 In 2005 Sid Tyler appointed Terry to the Planning Commission.
 He also served as a member of the Design Commission.
 He was elected to represent District 7 on the City Council in April, 2009, was reelected in 2013 and was then elected as Mayor in April, 2015.

-Mayor Tornek serves as Chairman of the Finance Committee, is a member of the Municipal Services and Legislative Policy Committees, is the City Council appointee to the Fire and Police Retirement Board, is Pasadena’s representative to the San Gabriel Valley Council of Governments, and is Secretary of the Burbank Airport Authority.
+Mayor Tornek serves as Chairman of the Finance Committee, is a member of the Municipal Services and Legislative Policy Committees, is the City Council appointee to the Fire and Police Retirement Board, is Pasadena’s representative to the San Gabriel Valley Council of Governments, and is Vice President of the Burbank Airport Authority.
 He is deeply involved in the City’s financial planning, affordable housing and the City’s planning and development decision-making process.

 Terry graduated from Princeton University’s Woodrow Wilson School with a degree in Public and International Affairs.
 He also earned a Master of Science in Urban Planning from Columbia University’s School of Architecture.
 He served in the Army National Guard and Reserves for 6 years.

 Terry and his wife Maria have been married for 48 years.
 They have 3 children and 7 grandchildren .